 5.5 If you require further information about the balancing test that we have undertaken to justify our reliance on the legitimate interest legal basis under the GDPR, please see “How to contact us” section for further details on how to contact us.

 6.1 We may share your personal information with any member of our corporate group, which means our subsidiaries, our ultimate holding company and its subsidiaries.

 6.2 We may share your information with selected third parties including:

-(a) our business partners, product and services suppliers and sub-contractors;
+(a) our business partners, product and services suppliers, service providers and sub-contractors;

 6.3 We may also disclose your personal information to third parties:

 (a) in order to enforce our rights under any contracts entered into between you and us;

 (b) if we are acquired or we sell or buy, or propose to sell or buy, any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

 (c) if we assign, transfer or otherwise dispose of a debt that you owe us to another party or if we or such third party want to enforce such a debt;